apollographql/apollo/design/high-level-reactivity.md

 We hope this system will put less burden on the developer to specify which data might have changed when they are calling a mutation, while leaving the door open for such an optimization when it is necessary.

+Having mutations emit invalidations is also a great way to do optimistic UI.
+You can simply return the dependency keys invalidated by the mutation to the client, and then the client knows it has the real data from the server as soon as it has refetched those dependencies.

 The hardest question here is (2) - how does a mutation notify the invalidation server, and therefore the appropriate app clients, which data it has changed?

 ### Automatic dependency invalidation